WeblateOrg/weblate/docs/admin/config.rst

     This directory has to be writable by Weblate.
 If if running it as uWSGI means the ``www-data`` user should have write access to it.

-    The easiest way to achieve this is to make the user own the directory:
+    The easiest way to achieve this is to make the user the owner of the directory:

     .. code-block:: sh